voucherifyio/voucherify-dotNET-sdk/readme.md

 Changelog
 ===

+- **2016-07-11** - `1.1.0` - Added support for .Net Framework 2.0 with clasic callback approach.
+Get rid of DataContract attribute.
 - **2016-07-03** - `1.0.0` - Replace async/await with RSG.Promise library.
 Use RestSharp instead of HttpClient.
 - **2016-07-03** - `0.2.0` - Introduced support for .Net Framework 3.5.
 - **2016-06-26** - `0.1.0` - Inital verion of SDK that supports Vouchers, Redemption and Customer endpoints.